Progressive-Victory/crm-bot/README.md

  Directs members to [GitHub issues](https://github.com/Progressive-Victory/crm-bot/issues) page to sublit feadback and report bugs

 # How to Contribute
 To contribute to this repo, start by forking it and working on the fork.
 Then when you are ready to create a pull request.
-The  pull request will be revied as sonn as posible
+The  pull request will be revied as soon as posible

 ### Software
 To get started we recommend you install the following software: